 World Class: The Making of the U.S. Women’s Cross-Country Ski Team is her second book.
 Her first book, Deluge, chronicled Tropical Storm Irene, flash floods in Vermont, and how the state saved itself.

-She is a senior contributor for TeamUSA.org — the U.S. Olympic Committee’s website — and has been lucky enough to cover four Olympic Games.
+She is a senior contributor for TeamUSA.org — the U.S. Olympic Committee’s website — and has been lucky enough to cover five Olympic Games.
 Her writing has also been published in Ski Racing, Skiing, SKI, SNOW, Ski Press, MSNBC.com, and Vermont Life, as well as the Boston Globe, Rutland Herald, and Burlington Free Press.
 For her work in ski writing, she is a four-time winner of the Harold Hirsch Award for best feature writing, presented annually by the North American Snowsports Journalists Association.

 She moved back to Vermont in 1997 and now lives in Rutland with her husband, daughter, and no remaining cats.